-The Colorado FTS Task Force 2013 Legislative Report summarizes the first two years of Task Force work.
-The Colorado FTS Task Force 2015 Legislative Report summarizes accomplishments in 2013-2014.
-Both reports include recommendations for moving Colorado’s efforts forward.
+For summaries of the Colorado Task Force accomplishments, see the legislative reports: 2013, 2015, and 2017.
+All reports include recommendations for moving Colorado’s efforts forward.
 For a quick look at the typical work of the Task Force, check out year three accomplishments.
-The Task Force PowerPoint slides provide a quick overview of FTS in Colorado and the work of the Task Force.
-Funding to support the work of the Task Force comes from The Colorado Health Foundation and the Gates Family Foundation.
-Spark Policy Institute staffs the Task Force.
+The Task Force PowerPoint slides provide an overview of FTS in Colorado and the work of the Task Force.
+Funding to support the work of the Task Force has come from The Colorado Health Foundation and the Gates Family Foundation.

 The Colorado Farm to School Task Force has mapped out what it will take to have sustainable farm to school efforts statewide.
 Starting with its initial Roadmap that guided the first two years of work to its updated Roadmap, shown below.